OscarAspelin95/nanopore_sim_rs/README.md

 - `--num-sequences` - how many fasta sequences to model reads from for a given sample.
 If providing multiple values `--num-sequences n1 n2 n3...`, a value will be randomized for each sample.

 - `--reads-per-sequence` - how many reads to choose for a given sequence and sample.
-If providing multiple values `--reads-per-sequence r1 r2 r3 ...`, a value will be randomized.
+If providing multiple values `--reads-per-sequence r1 r2 r3 ...`, a value will be randomized (per sequence) from these values.

 - `--outdir` - outputs one fastq file per sample with an associated .tsv file containing read names, mean error rates and number of introduced substitutions.